Ju Ming: Living World series – Imprisonment

-Through the sculptural set which symbolizes the ideas of “imprisoning others, being imprisoned by others, and self-imprisonment”, the artists demonstrates that the subtle distinction between freedom and limit are in fact controlled by one's thoughts of prisoning.
+Through the sculptural set which symbolizes the ideas of "imprisoning others, being imprisoned by others, and self-imprisonment", the artists demonstrate that the subtle distinction between freedom and limit are in fact controlled by one's thoughts of imprisoning.
 The cage of the sculptures is locked from the inside with the key inside the lock.
 The figures inside the cage eventually could have freed themselves.
 The scenario shows that people are in fact self-imposed to be locked.
-Though life are more complicated and interconnected and cannot be simply defined to binary choices; the artist just tries to point out that lock or unlock, freedom or limit, good or evil are actually done by human's own choices.
+Though life is more complicated and interconnected and cannot be simply defined to binary choices; the artist just tries to point out that lock or unlock, freedom or limit, good or evil are actually done by human's own choices.

 The Chinese character (囚), stands for imprison, is compound with the character for human (人) in the middle of a cube surrounded by four walls (囗).
 Ju Ming used the literal and external form of a cage to represent the inner spiritual dimension of the idea of restraint of men.
 With the physical presentation of limit of freedom, Ju wants to point out that the invisible prison in our society.
 These prisons could be the norms of culture, the laws of institution, the confined architectural spaces of urban city, the curriculums of education, as well as the deep, rooted system thinking of humanity as whole.
 Ju Ming reproduced the humanity's cages and exploring our relationships with the cages we build.